They say that all good things come to those who wait.

 So the next day, I told Frank how much I wanted, and he said, “I need to do the album cover of my next album, Guitar.
 How much do you want?”
 I answered, “I will let you know tomorrow.”
 He then said, “I want a ‘red’ portrait, because red is commercial.”
 So I knew I had to come up with a red shot.

 But I was taking lots of great pictures every night because I was happy to be with such great people and musicians.
 It was a great band, and it was great to be so close to Frank every night.

 This is a difficult question.
 I did the first selection, of course.
-Then Gail Z got in the way, and everybody – and almost all the musicians in Frank’s band – were having big problems with her.
+Then Gail Z got in the way.
+Almost all of the musicians in Frank’s band were having big problems with her.
 Ed Mann, for example.

 disagreed with your selection?
 Did Frank offer an opinion, or intervene to help